Unfortunately, the worst cat food brands are also the most popular brands – Purina, Friskies, Royal Canin, Blue Buffalo, Hill’s, etc.

 1. Cat food manufacturer

 Not just the brand.
-But who is actually MAKING the products.
+But who is actually MAKING the product.

 2. AAFCO product name rules